somyajain-2048/Vehigo/CONTRIBUTING.md

 ## 🙌 Need Help?

-Feel free to open an issue if you have questions, or connect with the maintainers via discussions or GitHub issues.
-We're here to help!
+If you have any questions, run into issues, or need clarification:

+- 💬 **Open an Issue**: For bugs, suggestions, or guidance, open a GitHub Issue.
+- 👥 **Reach Out to Maintainers**: You can contact the maintainers via email at [akashshelke594@gmail.com](mailto:akashshelke594@gmail.com).
+We're here to support your contribution journey — no question is too small!

 ---